Do Malaysians Speak Good English or Malaysian English in Malaysia?

 A Malaysian may smile and say, “Halo!
 Can I friend you?”

-- Friend – in this instance, is often is used as a verb, such as “Can I befriend you?”
+- In this instance, Friend is often used as a verb, such as “Can I befriend you?”

 - Stay – Malaysians will ask, “Where you stay?” instead of “Where do you live?”

 Right after some chitchat, most Malaysians will ask their new friend to join them for a “kopi” (coffee), “teh Tarik” (milky tea), or some “Makan” (a snack).

 - Is it?
 For example, the catch-all tag – “We go out later, is it?” or even “We go kopi can?”

 After some time, you may be accepted and invited to come along and go outstation.

 Normally this means a short drive from Kuala Lumpur to Ipoh or Penang and vice versa.

 - For example, outstation – any long trip out of the city, “Wanna go outstation Makan trip next week?”

 - Revert – Originally, this revert means to return to.
 Malaysian say, “Please revert” instead of please reply.